neutral-af/backend/README.md

     make test

+### Prerequisites

+The only core requirement is a recent version of Go, with support for Go Modules.

+If you want to deploy your own test version to Zeit, you'll need the [now-cli](https://github.com/zeit/now).

+If you want to change the GraphQL schema, you'll also need to install [gqlgen](https://github.com/99designs/gqlgen), with `go get -u github.com/99designs/gqlgen`.

 ### GraphQL Schema

 The schema files are located in `schema/`, and the Go types are generated using `gqlgen` and configured in the `gqlgen.yml`.
 You'll need to [install gqlgen](https://github.com/99designs/gqlgen) first.